aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 The notation $S^{1}$ is used to denote that it's a *one-dimensional sphere* [^1].

 The unit circle $S^{1}$ is not a vector space, which is the same issue presented when using the set ${[-\pi,\pi)}$.
-However, complex numbers can be used to remedy this issue.
+However, complex numbers tools can be used to remedy this issue.
 A point $z\in S^{1}$ on the unit circle can be parameterized by
 \begin{align}
   \label{eq:s1-exp-map}